ironkayman/RebisTheory/rebis_theory.md

 While corrupted (`A handgun alchemized from the shell of a corrupted tortodrone.` - [Grim Buster](https://wiki.spiralknights.com/Grim_Buster)) tortodrones are fought in [Call of the Colossi](https://wiki.spiralknights.com/March_of_the_Tortodrones/Call_of_the_Colossi).
 The colossi in question, due to tortodrones' size, we suggest, are those exact tortodrones.
 They still deal normal and elemental damage, despite their corrupted weaponry likely being [Gorgofist](https://wiki.spiralknights.com/Gorgofist), as it is a shadow-damaging weapon.
 So far, we will not delve into the specifics of Tortodrones, as they will be revisited later in the [Arrival of Undercorp section](#chapter-vi-arrival-of-undercorp), where this motif will be explored in greater depth.

-As for the divine Drakon and its dragon counterpart, one more similarity can be suggested to parallel to the established idea dragons being interstellar species.
+As for the divine Drakon and its dragon counterpart, one more similarity can be suggested to parallel to the established idea dragons being interstellar species, but also, as we will se later, tying with the concepts closely related in alchemy:

 <BookCitation source="Psychology and Alchemy - Carl Jung">

-`The dragon in itself is a monstrum - a symbol combining the chthonic principle of the serpent and the aerial principle of the bird.
+The dragon in itself is a monstrum - a symbol combining the chthonic principle of the serpent and the aerial principle of the bird.
 It is, as Ruland says, a variant of Mercurius.
-But Mercurius is the divine winged Hermes manifest in matter, the god of revelation, lord of thought and sovereign psychopomp`
+But Mercurius is the divine winged Hermes manifest in matter, the god of revelation, lord of thought and sovereign psychopomp.
+The liquid metal, argentum vivum—“living silver,” quicksilver—was the wonderful substance that perfectly expressed the nature of the στίλβων: that which glistens and animates within.
+When the alchemist speaks of Mercurius, on the face of it he means quicksilver, but inwardly he means the world-creating spirit concealed or imprisoned in matter.
+The dragon is probably the oldest pictorial symbol in alchemy of which we have documentary evidence.
+It appears as the ούρο βόρος, the tail-eater, in the Codex Marcianus, which dates from the tenth or eleventh century, together with the legend: νἓ τò πάν (the One, the All).
+Time and again the alchemists reiterate that the opus proceeds from the one and leads back to the one, that it is a sort of circle like a dragon biting its own tail.
+For this reason the opus was often called circulare (circular) or else rota (the wheel).
+Mercurius stands at the beginning and end of the work: he is the prima materia, the caput corvi, the nigredo; as dragon he devours himself and as dragon he dies, to rise again as the lapis.
+He is the play of colours in the cauda pavonis and the division into four elements.
+He is the hermaphrodite that was in the beginning, that splits into the classical brother-sister duality and is reunited in the coniunctio, to appear once again at the end in the radiant form of the lumen novum, the stone.
+He is metallic yet liquid, matter yet spirit, cold yet fiery, poison and yet healing draught—a symbol uniting all opposites.

 </BookCitation>

-This renders dragons in alchemy as figures of dual nature of the Universe.

 Due to this we propose that:

 - Drakon battle sprites are reincarnations of dragons, both are categorized into sub-species associated with damage types of **storms/divinity/elemental damage**, **rage/normal damage**, and **frenzy/shadow damage**.
-- Dragons exist across multiple realms or their habitat is not restricted to a singular celestial body, this feature will be revisited and dissected in relation to Spiral Order in the [Old Order Knights of Isora section](#establishment-of-order) - that Spiral Order is aware of dragons and had their own interactions with them, while it is Cradle of all places which has large amounts of draconic imagery and designs, specifically, castles.
-Those castles we believe are inherited from other civilization, which had their own experiences with dragons.
+- Dragons exist across multiple realms or their habitat is not restricted to a singular celestial body, this feature will be revisited and dissected in relation to Spiral Order in the [Old Order Knights of Isora section](#establishment-of-order) - that Spiral Order is aware of dragons and had their own experiences with them, while it is Cradle of all places which has large amounts of draconic imagery and designs, specifically, across castles and [other set, or strate, of ruins](#veiled-tortodrone-homeland).

 #### Creation Myth